leptos-rs/book/src/view/08_parent_child.md

     // the newtype pattern isn't *necessary* here but is a good practice
     // it avoids confusion with other possible future `WriteSignal<bool>` contexts
-    // and makes it easier to refer to it in ButtonC provide_context(SmallcapsContext(set_smallcaps));
+    // and makes it easier to refer to it in ButtonD provide_context(SmallcapsContext(set_smallcaps));

     view! {